Scott S. Mitchell

 2. Spencer W. Kimball, The Miracle of Forgiveness (Salt Lake City: Bookcraft, 1969), p.
 283.

 3. I personally don’t believe the quoted passage is divinely inspired, for at least two reasons.
 Verse 8, which I’ve omitted from the quoted verses, doesn’t appear historically accurate, as it makes a vague reference to some failure of Christ’s unnamed disciples in ancient times to forgive one another, which failure is uncorroborated in either the Bible or Book of Mormon.
 Presumably, if the persons alluded to in verse 8 qualified to be called disciples, they followed Christ’s teachings and were appropriately forgiving.
 Nor does the language in verse 9 appear inspired or reflective of the Lord’s outlook.
 He would be cruel and harsh indeed, if a person’s failure to forgive any sin, no matter how serious, made him or her more evil than the original sinner.
 If a murderer killed my child, for example, and I could not forgive them, would I myself then become worse than a child murderer in God’s eyes?
 Clearly, it seems to me, the language in verse 9 is too sweeping, over-inclusive and misleading to have come from God.
-Nevertheless, even if the scriptural passage from D&C 64:7-13 could be shown to be from God, as opposed to a somewhat careless rewording of other scriptures which are inspired, when interpreted in context, its message shows itself to be consistent with that of other scriptures in the Book of Mormon and Bible covering the same topic.
+Nevertheless, even if the scriptural passage from D&C 64:7-13 could be shown to be from God, as opposed to a somewhat careless rewording of other scriptures which are inspired, its message, when interpreted in context, demonstrates consistency with other scriptures in the Book of Mormon and Bible covering the same topic.

 4. These church actions, as demonstrated later in this essay, refer to removing the person from church fellowship if the offense he is charged with can be sufficiently proven true.
 As stated above, this essay doesn’t address the separate question of which offenses are serious enough to trigger such church action, and which are not.
 Perhaps a later one will.
 However, the author encourages those who wish to discuss this topic to do so by contacting the author via the means provided on the website.